I don’t remember if I ever saw my mother eat an orange

 I remember how she ate stuffed quahogs at Bobby Byrne’s

-fork held at a precise angle
+one hand in her lap fork held at a precise angle

 the way she talked to the waiter